MoatLab/FEMU/docs/devel/tcg-ops.rst

        |
        | For a 32-bit host, qemu_ld/st_i64 is guaranteed to only be used with a
          64-bit memory access specified in *flags*.
        |
+       | For qemu_ld/st_i128, these are only supported for a 64-bit host.
+       |
        | For i386, qemu_st8_i32 is exactly like qemu_st_i32, except the size of
          the memory operation is known to be 8-bit.
 This allows the backend to